osmond/draggable-tarps/README.md

 1. Install dependencies with `npm install`.
 There are currently no external packages, but this step prepares the project for future additions.
 2. Run the test suite with `npm test`.
-3. Start a static server (e.g. `npx serve`) in the project root and open the served `index.html` in your browser.
+3. Launch the site with `npm start`, which runs a lightweight static server, and open the served `index.html` in your browser.

 All JavaScript is written in vanilla ES modules.